-Most hydrangeas are pruned in spring, their flower heads having been left on over winter to protect the buds beneath.
+Most hydrangeas are pruned in spring, between February and April.
+Leaving their flower heads on over winter helps protect the stems and buds from frost.
 Climbing hydrangeas are the exception to this rule – they are pruned in summer, after flowering.

 Pruning prevents hydrangeas becoming woody and congested, and channels the plants' energy into producing strong growth and large blooms.
+Choose a dry day to prune, if possible, as rain can spread disease from plant to plant into open cuts.
 After pruning, mulch the plant with well rotted manure or compost.

 Mophead and lacecap hydrangeas